 - The Complete Checklist To Truly Understand Your Customer

-Simon Wardan is the Solution Architect at Terem Technologies.
+Simon Wardan is the Solution Architect at Terem.
 He has over 15 years of experience in leading digital development with large organisations and stretching across mobile, web, API and cloud.